Having Your Cake (House) and Saying Eat It Too

 First, the facts: I knew about the house but when I spent a night and a day camping and hiking along the Appalachian Trail from Sherman to Kent, I didn’t have it on my ancillary itinerary.
 But midway through my yo-yo solo hike, I was moving my car up the trail along route 7 and saw it just east of the road.
 My brain quickly realized what I was looking at and I turned off the major road to get a closer look.

-Interestingly, perhaps only to me, it’s directly across the street from a restaurant called Burgerittoville.
-To me, this place is as much a monstrosity as the spite house itself – and Yelp seems to agree.
+Interestingly, perhaps only to me, it was directly across the street from a restaurant called Burgerittoville.
+To me, this place appeared to be as much of a monstrosity as the spite house itself – and Yelp seems to agree.

 But I digress… Back to the house’s story.
 According to accounts, a Warsaw expatriate named Jan Pol (born in 1894) built it as a “monument to injustice.”
 He had adopted an unwanted baby girl somewhat unofficially (those were the times) and despite loving her, giving her a good life and family, the state came and took her away because the proper paperwork hadn’t been done.
 So, out of rage, he built what was considered an eyesore in the bucolic New England countryside.
 Pol even had a plaque installed on the house to remind people that she was – as the plaque said, “kidnapped away from freedom to the godlessness of Hitlerism.”